-Postmaster general suspends USPS change until after election
+Postmaster General Suspends Service Changes Until After Election

 Recent media reports have pointed to the removal of mail sorting machines in various cities, as well as the taking of mailboxes off the streets.
 Post office operating hours have been reduced and overtime work cut.
 The agency’s inspector general is investigating those moves.

+DeJoy said Tuesday “some longstanding operational initiatives” that predate his arrival “that have been raised as areas of concern as the nation prepares to hold an election in the midst of a devastating pandemic.”

-DeJoy said Tuesday that the Postal Service “is ready today to handle whatever volume of election mail it receives this fall.”
+He said the Postal Service is ready to handle whatever volume of election mail it receives this fall.

 “Even with the challenges of keeping our employees and customers safe and healthy as they operate amid a pandemic, we will deliver the nation’s election mail on time and within our well-established service standards,” he said in the statement.
 “The American public should know that this is our number one priority between now and election day.”